 2021 Perelman School of Medicine Supplemental Update

-The Perelman School of Medicine Office of Admissions has decided to hold on the release of our supplemental application in light of continued delays in the verification process at AMCAS.
-We hope that this will allow AMCAS more time to resolve the current verification issues prior to the start of application review.
+The Perelman School of Medicine Office of Admissions has decided to hold on the release of our supplemental application in light of various delays and challenges in this application cycle.
+Our belief is that this will give candidates an equitable opportunity to complete their application with our program in a timely manner.

 The Perelman School of Medicine (PSOM) acknowledges that some undergraduate institutions are converting entirely to pass/fail (P/F) grading this semester, while others are offering students the option to select P/F or continue with the institutions's typical grading system.
 PSOM will continue to welcome applications from students from all institutions, regardless of the grading policy under the current pandemic.
 We have a holistic admissions process that prioritizes myriad attributes we value in our applicants beyond course grades alone.
 Any PSOM applicant who was provided the option to continue with the typical grading system but elected P/F for courses that are prerequisites for medical school entrance will be required to provide a written explanation on the PSOM secondary application regarding the decision to elect P/F.

 For additional information, please see the Admissions section of our site.